Riding the Resentment Rut

 5. Reach out to Leaping the Chasm online and start a conversation

-Whether you occasionally bark at a figment of your imagination, forgive and forget, or seek help... however you go about moving away from your resentment, the first step is to choose to do so.
+Whether you occasionally vent out loud, forgive and forget, or seek help... however you go about moving away from your resentment, the first step is to choose to do so.

 About Leaping the Chasm